Mental Health

 Couples Therapy

-I work with adult couples throughout Washington State.
+I work with adult couples throughout Washington State via Telehealth and in-person in Seattle.
 All relationships are welcome.
-I offer Telehealth services statewide and in-person sessions in Seattle.

 My fee for a 50-minute couples therapy session is $210.
 Couples therapy is not an insurance billable service.

-Most couples I work with are not constantly fighting.
-They're stuck in subtle but painful patterns that leave both partners feeling lonely and misunderstood.
+Most relationships I work with are stuck in painful patterns that leave everyone feeling lonely and misunderstood.
 You care deeply about each other, but the connection doesn't feel steady.
-Our work focuses on understanding what’s been getting in the way, so you can build a more secure and fulfilling partnership.
+Our work focuses on understanding what’s been getting in the way, so you can build a more secure and fulfilling connection.

 Focus Areas: